Organizational transformation is impossible… or not?

 In the projects I’m involved in at Minkowksi I usually run into two kinds of people.
 There are those who believe they can change the world (or less ambitious variations of change) and that the companies they work for can change.
-And then there are those who don’t believe that (big) companies can change and transform.
-They believe that whatever is, just is and you should focus your energy in other places.
+And then there are those who don’t believe that (big) companies can change, which contributes to organizational transformation.
+They believe that whatever is, just is, and you should focus your energy in other places.
 The dialectical relationship between these two positions goes way back.
 In fact it goes thousands of years back to the old Greek philosophers Heraclitus and Parmenides.
-When you understand the difference between these two perspectives it can help you when you are working to apply the possibilities of the future to your organization.
+When you understand the difference between these two perspectives it can help you applying the possibilities of the future to your organization.
 Here’s how…

 What is, is

 In contrast to Heraclitus position, Paremenides wrote in his poem ‘On Nature’ that reality is one and change is impossible.
 He distinguishes between truth and opinion and argues that the latter is just an illusion.
 So, when you find yourself in a conversation with someone that argues that the world can be changed, while you think things just are the way they are, you find yourself in a millennia old philosophical conversation.
 So what can you do with this understanding?

 What do you do with this as an organization?